Home » Cardiovascular Health » Heart Disease Risk Factors » Obesity and Diabetes

 Additionally, the lifestyle situations that contribute to diabetes and to high blood sugar are the antithesis of efforts to prevent heart disease.
 This means that the actions leading to high blood sugar can also lead to an increased risk of heart disease, such as obesity, inactivity, and high LDL cholesterol and triglyceride levels.

-Obviously, if you some of these lifestyle issues and end up lowering your blood sugar levels you are also going to succeed in helping to prevent heart disease as well.
+Obviously, if you change some of these lifestyle issues and end up lowering your blood sugar levels you are also going to succeed in helping to prevent heart disease as well.

 Other Reasons to Worry about Blood Sugar